neotheprogramist/solana-verifier/README.md

 - `verifier/`: The Solana program written in Rust
 - `client/`: A Rust client application that deploys and interacts with the program
+- `scheduler/`: A task scheduler library for serialization and execution of tasks
+- `tasks/`: Task implementations for the scheduler

 ## Manual Setup